AlexNuding/Numerical_Visual_Distraction_Attacks/README.md

 Contains the code to attack GPT-5 via the API using a multithreading aproach.
 Requires local Environmetal variable "OPENAI_API_KEY" to be set to a valid OpenAI API Key.
 Contains the exact same parameters for selection as Attack_Claude.py.

 ## Judge_Harmfulness.py and Judge_Toxicity.py
-includes the code for the evalaution of model outputs via GPT-5 as a judge evaluating binary harmfulness and a toxicity score respectively
+includes the code for the evalaution of model outputs via GPT-5 as a judge evaluating binary harmfulness and a toxicity score respectively.
+Neither evaluation is relying on the other. both have the following same commandline arguments
+### Parameters:
+#### --input_path
+Path to the .jsonl file that contains the model responses.
+#### --output_path
+Path where the output .jsonl file should be saved.
+Output file will contain all data of the input file combined with the additiona judgement
+#### --tmpfile_location
+The programm will save thread results in temporary files taht are deleted upon sucessfull completion.
+This allows for the specification of where these files will be located.
+#### --workers
+Number of threads that are to be used.
+Default value at 6.

 ## Data_Evaluation.py
 contains evaluation code to use the judgements to Calculate Toxicity scores, ASR and TSR